 Position #: 1 2 3 4 5 6 7

 Propulsive Strokes vs. Maneuvering Strokes

-Propulsive strokes (strokes which move the boat forward) are done using either the foot pedals or the swiveling power handles.
+Propulsive strokes (strokes which move the boat forward) are done using either the foot pedals or the swiveling power handles (or both).

 Maneuvering strokes (stopping, backing up and turning sharply) are done with the hands on the maneuvering handles located directly on the oar shafts.

 It's important to know how to maneuver, especially how to stop, before you perfect your propulsive skills, so that's the first thing you should learn.

 Using the maneuvering handles, turn the oars so the blades are vertical.
 This is called squaring the oars.
 Square the oars and hold them down in the water.
 This is called holding water.
 To stop rapidly, hold water with both oars.